 CEO/CFO Conclusions about the Effectiveness of the Disclosure Controls and Procedures.
 As required by Rule 13a-15(b), inTEST management, including our CEO and CFO, conducted an evaluation as of the end of the period covered by this Report, of the effectiveness of our disclosure controls and procedures.
-Based on that evaluation, our CEO and CFO concluded that, the disclosure controls and procedures were effective as of the end of the period covered by this report in all regards other than ensuring that our Annual Report on Form 10-K and this Report were timely filed.
+Based on that evaluation, our CEO and CFO concluded that, the disclosure controls and procedures were effective as of the end of the period covered by this report in all regards other than ensuring that our Annual Report on Form 10-K and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2009 were timely filed.
 Due to the Company's continued losses and the global economy's ongoing financial crisis during the first half of 2009, management determined that additional time was necessary for the Company's reduced and furloughed staff to prepare and file the Annual Report on Form 10-K so it could consider and implement further strategic alternatives for conserving cash.
-The delay in preparing and filing the Annual Report necessitated a delay in this R eport, until the Annual Report was finalized and filed, which was completed on July 10, 2009.
-Other than requiring additional time due to reduced staff hours and management's determination that other activities required priority attention, the disclosure controls and procedures that were in effect at March 31, 2009 were the same controls and procedures relied upon for determination of our results for the period ended March 31, 2009 and were effective in determining such results and other information at the time they were determined.
+The delay in preparing and filing the Annual Report necessitated a delay in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2009, until the Annual Report was finalized and filed, which was completed on July 10, 2009.
+Our Quarterly Report on Form 10-Q for the quarter ended March 31, 2009 was finalized and filed on July 17, 2009.
+Other than requiring additional time due to reduced staff hours and management's determination that other activities required priority attention, the disclosure controls and procedures that were in effect at June 30, 2009 were the same controls and procedures relied upon for determination of our results for the period ended June 30, 2009 and were effective in determining such results and other information at the time they were determined.